Alstom Coradia Juniper

 The Alstom Coradia Juniper series is a family of electric multiple unit trains built by Alstom Transport Birmingham for use on the railway network in Great Britain.
 The family is related to the Coradia 1000 series of diesel multiple units.

-There are currently two types in service with various TOCs, with a total of 76 units in service (36 class 458s and 40 class 334s).
-All Class 460s are now converted to Class 458/5s for South Western Railway.
+There are currently two types in service with various TOCs, with a total of 71 units in service (31 class 458s and 40 class 334s).
+All Class 460s were converted to Class 458/5s for South Western Railway.